Council of Trustees

 Mr. Krystjan Callahan, '02

-Mr. Callahan currently serves as the Chief of Staff to the Majority Leader in the Pennsylvania House of Representatives.
-He has served the caucus since 2003; prior to that post he served as the Executive Director to the House Republican Whip and as the Executive Director of the House Republican Policy Committee.
+Mr. Callahan is a partner at Maverick Strategies, a government relations and political consulting firm in Harrisburg.
+He previously served as the Chief of Staff to the Majority Leader in the Pennsylvania House of Representatives; prior to that post he served as the Executive Director to the House Republican Whip and as the Executive Director of the House Republican Policy Committee.
 Callahan has also worked on the Commerce Committee in the House Republican Research Department and staffed several caucus task forces.
-Appointed to the Council of Trustees in 2012, Callahan is a 2002 alum, receiving a B.A. in political science.
-Callahan, his wife Megan, and their daughter currently reside in Mechanicsburg, PA.
+Appointed to the Council of Trustees in 2012, Callahan is a 2002 alum, former Bald Eagle football player, receiving a B.A. in political science.
+Callahan, his wife Megan, and their two daughters, Kyla and Scarlett, currently reside in Mechanicsburg, PA.

 Mr. Daniel Elby, '71